-To apply solver to solve linear programming we should have a proper problem in detail.
+To apply solver to solve linear programming, we should have a proper problem in detail.
 For this example, I have created the below scenario.

 Problem: A manufacturer wants to alter this production model of the current product.
 He has two kinds of products, “Product 1” & “Product 2”.
 For Product 1 requires three raw materials, Raw Material 1 20 Kg, Raw Material 2 30 Kg, and Raw Material 3 5 Kg.
-Similarly, for Product 2 it requires three raw materials, Raw Material 1 10 Kg, Raw Material 2 25 Kg, and Raw Material 3 10 Kg.
+Similarly, for Product 2, it requires three raw materials, Raw Material 1 10 Kg, Raw Material 2 25 Kg, and Raw Material 3 10 Kg.

-In cell D3 and D5 to D7, we need to apply the excel formula i.e. Cost * Cost Per Unit.
-Cost Price we need to arrive from solver in cell B2 & C2.
+In cell D3 and D5 to D7, we need to apply the excel formulaExcel FormulaThe term "basic excel formula" refers to the general functions used in Microsoft Excel to do simple calculations such as addition, average, and comparison.
+SUM, COUNT, COUNTA, COUNTBLANK, AVERAGE, MIN Excel, MAX Excel, LEN Excel, TRIM Excel, IF Excel are the top ten excel formulas and functions., i.e., Cost * Cost Per Unit.
+Cost Price we need to arrive from the solver in cell B2 & C2.
 To apply the formula as below.

 Enable Solver Add-in

-Step 2: Go to Add-ins under Excel Options.
+- Step 2: Go to Add-ins under Excel Options.

 - Step 4: Under below pop up choose “Solver Add-in” and click on “Ok” to enable it.

 Now we can see “Solver Add-in” under the DATA tab.

 Solve Linear Programming through Excel Solver

-In the above window, our first option is “Set Objective”.
+In the above window, our first option is “Set Objective.”

-Our objective is to identify the “Total Cost”, so our total cost cell is D3, so select the cell D3 for this “Set Objective” and set it to “Min”.
+- Our objective is to identify the “Total Cost,” so our total cost cell is D3, so select the cell D3 for this “Set Objective” and set it to “Min.”

-Once you click on “Add” we will see below add constraint window.
-In this window select B2:C2 range of cells and put the constraint as “>=0”.
+- Once you click on “Add,” we will see below the add constraint window.
+In this window, select B2:C2 range of cells and put the constraint as “>=0”.

-Click on “Add” to stay back in the same window.
-Now in the second constraint select the range of values as D5:D7 and select “>=” and under constraint select G5:G7 cells.
+- Click on “Add” to stay back in the same window.
+Now in the second constraint, select the range of values as D5:D7 and select “>=” and under constraint, select G5:G7 cells.

-Now our all parameters are ready.
+- Now all our parameters are ready.
 Click on the “Solve” option to get the result.

-Like this, by using SOLVER we can solve linear programming in excel.
+Like this, by using SOLVER, we can solve linear programming in excel.

 Things to Remember

-- Solver by default is not available to use.
+- Solver, by default, is not available to use.